-DIAA Seeks Housing and Shelter Victim Service Advocate
+DIAA Seeks Prevention and Youth Victim Service Advocate

-We are currently accepting applications for Shelter & Housing Victim Service Advocate.
+We are currently accepting applications for Prevention and Youth Victim Service Advocate.
 Person(s) with sign language knowledge are encouraged to apply.

 Reports to: Executive Director